microsoft/onnxruntime/docs/performance/tune-performance.md

 The default execution provider uses different knobs to control the thread number.

-For the default CPU execution provider, you can try following knobs in the Python API:
+For the default CPU execution provider, you can try the following knobs in the Python API:

 ```python
 import onnxruntime as rt